Data Pools

 registry := fluxaorm.NewRegistry()

-//MySQL pool with name "default" with default options:
+// MySQL pool named "default" with default options:

 default: